cptanalatriste/aco-set-covering/README.md

 ![Ant Colony ALgorithm for Set Covering](https://github.com/cptanalatriste/aco-set-covering/blob/master/img/aco_set_covering.png?raw=true)

+### Preprocessing
-**Preprocessing:** In set covering problems, execution time depends largely on the number of candidates in the problem instance.
+In set covering problems, execution time depends largely on the number of candidates in the problem instance.
 As is common in set covering solvers, we attempt to reduce this number by removing _dominated candidates_.